kumuthu53/poem-writer/README.md

 ## Medium

-Refer to the Medium article for a detailed guide on running this application at [link].
+Refer to the Medium article for a detailed guide on running this application at https://medium.com/@kumuthu53/poem-writer-9d27b7e80ce1.

 ## How to Install and Run